-As airlines scramble to provide their passengers with a hygienic travel environment in the wake of the Coronavirus pandemic, existing touch-screen inflight entertainment technology, installed in seat-backs, is coming under increased scrutiny as a potential hot-spot transmission point for viruses like COVID-19.
+As airlines scramble to provide passengers with a hygienic travel environment during the COVID-19 pandemic, Australian company Inflighto has developed a new moving-map that works independently of inflight entertainment touch-screens, as they come under increased scrutiny as a hot-spot transmission point for the COVID-19 virus.

-Australian company Inflighto has developed a moving-map app that can be downloaded onto passengers’ personal mobile devices and accessed in flight.
-This removes the need for passengers to make contact with potentially infected touch screens to access information during their flight.
+Australian company Inflighto has developed a moving-map that works independently of seat-back screens and aircraft avionics systems.
+It can be downloaded as an app onto passengers’ personal mobile devices for access during flight.
+This removes the need for passengers to make contact with potentially infected touch screens to access information in flight.
 This drastically reduces the likelihood of viral transmission from passenger to passenger and the spread of COVID-19.

-Director of Inflighto, Chris Smyth, said that moving maps are the second-most popular content on inflight entertainment systems - after movies - and that passengers still expect airlines to provide this important information service - even in a post-COVID-19 environment.
+Director of Inflighto, Chris Smyth, said that the traditional moving-map is the second-most popular content on inflight entertainment systems (after movies) and that passengers still expect airlines to provide this important information service, even in a COVID-19 pandemic environment.

-"Airline passengers expect up-to-the-minute information during their flight via the traditional moving-map.
-The Inflighto app offers passengers the ability to access highly-detailed moving maps with information including points of interest, live weather radar, flight data, live marine-tracking and live natural event tracking," said Chris Smyth.
+"Airline passengers expect up-to-the-minute information during their flight via the traditional moving-map and COVID-19 hasn't changed this.
+The Inflighto moving-map offers passengers the ability to access highly-detailed moving maps with information including points of interest, live weather radar, flight data, live marine-tracking and live natural event tracking," said Chris Smyth.

-"The Inflighto app can be downloaded by airline passengers from app stores directly onto their own mobile devices - which are more hygienic than aircraft touch-screens.
-Inflighto also makes its technology available to airlines to embed into their own mobile apps as a 'white-label' solution which allows them to label it with their own brand.
-This gives airline passengers a seamless experience within an airline's own digital ecosystem," said Chris Smyth.
+"The Inflighto moving-map can be downloaded by airline passengers from app stores directly onto their own mobile devices.
+Inflighto also makes its technology available to airlines to embed into their own mobile apps as a 'white-label' solution which allows them to brand it with their own logo.
+This gives airline passengers a seamless, integrated experience within an airline's own digital ecosystem," Chris Smyth said.

 As the world comes out of the COVID-19 cloud and airline passengers once again take to the skies, they will find that everything is a lot more hygienic at 35,000 feet.
-They will also find that inflight entertainment has changed forever and that the Inflighto app is leading the charge in keeping them better informed and safe from the threat of viral infection.
+They will also find that inflight entertainment has changed forever and that the Inflighto moving-map app is leading the charge in keeping them better informed and safe from the threat of viral infection in the air.

-For more information on Inflighto's unique and hygienic moving-map technology solution, please contact [email protected].
+For all media enquiries or more information on Inflighto's unique and hygienic inflight moving-map technology, please contact [email protected]